manulera/teemi/README.rst

 Our goal is to assemble a library of promoters and enzymes into a genome via in vivo assembly.
 We already have a CRISPR plasmid; all we need to do is amplify the promoters and enzymes for the transformation.
 This requires generating primers and making PCRs.
 We'll use teemi for this process.
+The files to reproduce this tutorial can be found in `this repository <https://github.com/hiyama341/G8H_CPR_library>`_.

 To begin, we load the genetic parts using Teemi's easy-to-use function ``read_genbank_files()``, specifying the path to the genetic parts.